 Crafting Messaging Requires Linguistic Skills

-Communication skills are also required.
+Communication skills are required.
 At best, use the same language that your customer uses.
 Choose words and phrases focused on the problems you solve or opportunities your solution enables.
 Avoid internal jargon and abbreviations.
-Be aware of the language that competitors, industry analysts and market leaders use.
-Clever and catchy is nice but not at the expense of clarity.
+Clever and catchy is nice, but not at the expense of clarity.
 (Messaging also benefits from visual communication skills.)

 B2B Product Messaging Considers Typical Market Language

+Be aware of the language that competitors, industry analysts and market leaders use.
 Consider for a moment the language used in different market segments.
 The construction industry has a different set of jargon from the retail sector.
 The market for HR software differs from survey software.
 Different geographies also use different terms.
 In Europe in English the (currently) dominant term is ‘recruitment’ whereas the North American continent uses ‘hiring’.
-Obviously different places speak different languages but it is not only the language that is different.
+Obviously different places speak different languages, but it is not only the language that is different.
 For example, each market segment has a style of visual communications and other established ways.
 So, an understanding of your market space provides necessary grounding to develop messaging that will ‘land’.

 B2B Product Messaging Considers Your Product Vision

 Related to emotions is an aspect called product positioning or value proposition.
-These related to how you envision your place in the market, both the current product and future iterations.
-It’s a precursor to developing messaging as it requires an understanding of; your product, your customer needs, and other alternative offers that customers might choose.
-It’s about making choices within a given market segment.
+These relate to how you envision your place in the market, both the current product and future iterations.
+Value proposition is a precursor to developing messaging as it requires an understanding of; your customer needs, your product, and other alternative offers that customers might choose.
+It’s about making choices within a selected market segment.

 B2B Product Messaging Considers Your Multiple Customer Persona

-In the B2B technology market, the solution is often used by more than one person within an organization.
-The sales cycle often includes multiple customer persona, some who will use the product and others who control the budget.
+In the B2B technology market, the product is often used by more than one person within an organization.
+The sales cycle often includes multiple customer persona, such as some who will use the product and others who control the budget.
+Once the product is installed, often technology product have different user personas: individual contributors will use different functionality from someone who oversees team for example.
 Each therefore has different information needs, requiring different messaging.
 (Learn more about understanding customers here.)

 B2B Product Messaging Considers Emotion